Master in Literary and Audiovisual Translation

 The Master in Literary and Audiovisual Translation will train you as a professional in two of the most rewarding specialities in the world of translation: literary translation (translation of fiction, poetry, prose and drama) and audiovisual and multimedia translation and localization (films, series, documentaries, advertising and video games), in dubbing, subtitling and audiovisual accessibility modalities.

-Throughout the course you will learn directly from professionals who have translated works as diverse as George Orwell's 1984, Auguries of Innocence by Patty Smith, movies such as 12 years Slave or videogames such as Street Fighter, Soccer Manager or Final Fantasy.
+Throughout the course, you will learn directly from professionals who have translated works as diverse as George Orwell's 1984, Auguries of Innocence by Patty Smith, movies such as 12 years Slave or videogames such as Street Fighter, Soccer Manager or Final Fantasy.
 Being a mostly practical course, you will perfect your language skills translating texts of all genres, both individually and in groups.
-Audiovisual translation will teach you to use the latest FAB Subtitler and Aegisub subtitling software; you will attend professional dubbing sessions and find yourself immersed in the world of video game translation.
-Upon completion of the course, you will also have received training on intellectual property law and legal aspects of working as a freelance translator.
+Audiovisual translation will teach you to use the latest Aegisub subtitling software; you will attend professional dubbing sessions and find yourself immersed in the world of video game localization.
+Upon completion of the course, you will also have received training on Intellectual Property Law and legal aspects of working as a freelance translator.
 The course offers an excellent opportunity to make contacts and gain real experience as a translator.